fullstack-build/soniq/packages/config/README.md

 }
 ```

 `@fullstack-one/config` goes into the specified directory and tries to find the `default.js`.
 Additionally, the environment config, e.g. `development.js`, is loaded based on `process.env.NODE_ENV`.
 The default configuration is mandatory (if not given an error is thrown) and the environment configuration is optional.
-The configuration directoriy may look like this:
+The configuration directory may look like this:

 ```sh
 $ cd config && find .